Writing Cesium 3D Tiles with FME

 8. Run the Workspace

 With feature caching disabled, run the workspace.
-It will take about 5 minutes, depending on your computer’s processing speeds.
-Your completed workspace should look something like this:
+This will take about 5 minutes, depending on your computer’s processing speeds.

 9. View the output in Cesium Ion

 If you haven’t already, you will need to create a free account with Cesium Ion.
-Follow the article, Uploading Assets to Cesium Ion for more detailed step-by-step instructions.
+Follow the article, Uploading Assets to Cesium Ion for more detailed instructions.

 Select a building to view its attributes: